tasemgt/mutuals-ads/README.md

   <img width="947" alt="Screenshot 2025-05-06 at 20 09 49" src="https://github.com/user-attachments/assets/a7921aa2-1a6e-48af-a0b8-ff45037935c4" />

    - To create a new user, go to 'Getting started' and fill in the fields, then hit Register.
-This should create a new user and subsequently our ML system should assign him a group and subgroup that would be displayed on their dashboard.
+This should create a new user and our ML model then assigns this user a group and then a subgroup using age and budget that would be displayed on their dashboard.
    - You can confirm new users created from your db.